CodeBleu13/CodeBleu13.github.io/BGA.md

 ## Categories

 There will be 2 sets of categories, one for the present year and one for previous years (aka backlog, or as they will be called in the BGA, Quinquo Games).
-Quinquo games follow similar rules, the game had to be played within the last 2 years using the same time window, regardless of release date.
+Quinquo games follow similar rules, the game had to be played within the last 2 years, as long as release date is ON OR BEFORE October 31 of the current year.

+### Current year:

 1. GAME OF THE YEAR
 2. Best Co-Op Game